xunilrj/sandbox/sources/cpp/packedvsnode/readme.md

 10000000;0.068;0.684;
 ```

 Maybe this is a surprise for you, but the "col" case (float array) is 10 times faster!
+It took 0.684 seconds agains 0.068.
 If you are surprised, and want to know what is happenning here, please continue reading.

 ## Valgrind